parcel-bundler/website/src/languages/stylus.md

 Parcel supports [Stylus](https://stylus-lang.com/) files automatically using the `@parcel/transformer-stylus` plugin.
 When a `.styl` file is detected, it will be installed into your project automatically.

-Compiled Stylus files are also processed the same way as [CSS](/languages/css/), which means [PostCSS](/languages/css/#postcss) plugins are also applied.
+Compiled Stylus files are also processed the same way as [CSS](/languages/css/), which means it is compiled for your browser targets, and any [PostCSS](/languages/css/#postcss) plugins are also applied.
 [CSS modules](/languages/css/#css-modules) can also be used by naming your file with the `.module.styl` extension.

 ## Example usage